Skip to Main Content

 Don’t let investing be an afterthought.
 Consistency is key if you want to invest like a millionaire.

-Investing the same amount on regular intervals also helps you benefit from dollar-cost averaging.
+Investing the same amount at regular intervals also helps you benefit from dollar-cost averaging.
 Buying funds regardless of how the market performs helps smooth out your average purchase price.

 If you’re already contributing to a workplace retirement account, such as a 401(k), you’re already practicing dollar-cost averaging.
-Most experts recommend investing 10 to 20 percent of your salary for retirement.
+Most experts recommend investing 10 percent to 20 percent of your salary for retirement.
+But even if you can’t do that much, remember that a little bit goes a long way, and try to do what you can regularly.

 If you’re not saving for retirement in one of these tax-advantaged accounts, you should set one up, especially if your employer offers a company match.
 It’s essentially free money for your future — money that can help you become a millionaire even faster.